CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

 - [ ] Go to the main github page of the repo and click "draft a new release"

+- [ ] Write a short release note of all the (important) changes.

+- [ ] Add the github generated release notes afterwards.

+- [ ] Update the tarball

+  - [ ] Checkout the new release in your local repository

+  - [ ] Build it with `make dist`

+  - [ ] Check that the tarball was build correctly

+  - [ ] Upload the tarball to the github release

 - [ ] Add the doxygen documentation to the homepage (a corresponding PR in `t8code-website` is automatically created by T8ddy)

 - [ ] If desired, post an update article on the homepage (Definitely do this for major releases)